Asymptotic behavior of density in the boundary-driven exclusion process on the Sierpinski gasket: Equilibrium density fluctuations: Statement of results

 In all regimes of $b$, our goal is to choose suitable boundary conditions for the test functions so that the previous equality holds.
 In the case $b>5/3$, the test functions satisfy $(\partial^\perp F)(a)=0$ for all $a\in V_0$.
 Therefore, by Lemma \ref{lem:domLap} and by controlling the rate of convergence of the discrete normal derivative to the continous normal derivative, we can just bound the variables $\eta(x)$ by $1$, and to achieve our goal we just need to control the term with $F(a)$.
 This last term can be estimated from the replacement Lemma \ref{lem:RLDFFNeu}.
 Finally, in the Robin case $b=5/3$, the test function must satisfy $(\partial ^\perp F)(a)=-\lambda_\Sigma F(a)$ for all $a\in V_0$.
 In this case the term inside the time integral in Dynkin's martingale vanishes as a consequence of Lemma \ref{lem:domLap}, the convergence of the discrete normal derivative to the continuous normal derivative, and the replacement Lemma \ref{lem:RLDFFRob}.

-Let us make a technical remark here.
-In order to prove tightness of the sequence $\{\mathcal Y^N_\cdot\}_N$, we will have to impose extra boundary conditions on the test functions; see Definition \ref{def:testfunctionspace} in \S\ref{subsec:fs} below.
-But for the purpose of closing the equation for Dynkin's martingale, the boundary conditions mentioned in the last paragraph are sufficient.
+\begin{remark} In order to prove tightness and uniqueness of the sequence $\{\mathcal Y^N_\cdot\}_N$, we have to impose extra boundary conditions on the test functions; see \eqref{eq:Sb} below.
+But for the purpose of closing the equation for Dynkin's martingale, the boundary conditions mentioned in the last paragraph are sufficient. \end{remark}

 Next we analyze the quadratic variation of Dynkin's martingale.
 Another straightforward calculation yields that the martingale's quadratic variation is given by

 We note in passing that \eqref{eq:QVY} is $|V_N|^{-1}$ times \eqref{eq:QVDensity}.